aleksandrabliznina/LuscombeU_GenomeToProteome/README.md

  * `--lastal_args` defaults to `-D1e9 -m100 -K1` .

  * `--format` defaults to `gff` .
 Can be converted to a standard GFF with a custom script and uploaded to ZENBU for viewing.

-## Fixed arguments

- * `--revsym` is hardcoded the call to `last-train` as the DNA strands play equivalent roles in the studied genomes.

 ## Test